-The CBD found in flower helps control the neurotransmitters that cause stress and anxiety.
+The CBD found in flowers helps control the neurotransmitters that cause stress and anxiety.
 As a result, the symptoms of anxiety are lessened.
-CBD can be a natural healer from stress and anxiety.
+CBD can be a natural healer of stress and anxiety.

-The CBD found in hemp flower might be the ideal treatment for you if you’re looking for a natural way to lessen tension and anxiety.
+The CBD found in hemp flowers might be the ideal treatment for you if you’re looking for a natural way to lessen tension and anxiety.

 3. Hemp Flower Can Improve Your Sleep Quality